Alert notice

 December 2016

-We'd revegetated 350 hectares of native food sources and habitat for endangered species such as the South Eastern Red-tailed Black Cockatoo.
+We had revegetated 350 hectares of native food sources and habitat for engendered species, including the South Eastern Red-tailed Black Cockatoo.

 July 2017